 The new online media solution for today's classroom

-This special professional development event hosted by the Ottawa-Carleton District School Board in partnership with the National Film Board of Canada and the Legacy of Hope Foundation gives educators a valuable opportunity to examine and reflect upon the impact and legacy of Canada’s Residential School System.
-In this dark chapter of Canadian history, thousands of Aboriginal children were torn from their families and communities in order to be educated and assimilated into mainstream Canadian culture.
-Designed for teachers of Grades 9–12 and college- or CEGEP-level courses, this NFB Virtual Classroom focuses not only on the school system and its impact across generations but also on the importance of resilience, and how we can participate in the reconciliation process.
+This special professional development event was hosted by the Ottawa-Carleton District School Board in partnership with the National Film Board of Canada and the Legacy of Hope Foundation.
+It provided educators with a valuable opportunity to examine and reflect upon the impact and legacy of Canada’s Residential School System.
+During this dark chapter of Canadian history, thousands of Aboriginal children were torn from their families and communities in order to be educated and assimilated into mainstream Canadian culture.
+Designed for teachers of Grades 9–12 and college- or CEGEP-level courses, this NFB Virtual Classroom focused not only on the school system and its impact across generations but also on the importance of resilience, and how we can participate in the reconciliation process.

 Trina Cooper-Bolam of the Legacy of Hope Foundation, and Residential School Survivor Viola Thomas of Canada’s Truth and Reconciliation Commission. .